Medical Negligence Solicitors

 Paying for your Case

-We have a dedicated webpage setting out detailed information about paying for your case which can be accessed by clicking here.
-We offer No Win No Fee Agreements to a large number of our clients.
+As stated above, we offer No Win No Fee Agreements to a large number of our clients.
 This type of funding means that we are only paid for the time investigating your case if you win your medical negligence claim.
 If you do not win your case, we do not get paid anything and, importantly, you do not have to pay us anything.

 Aside from No Win No Fee Agreements, we are often instructed to act through a client’s Legal Expenses insurance (typically through Car or Home insurance) or Trade Union cover.